Narcissism is on the rise and has many faces – empathic practitioners beware!

 Imago Relationship Therapy CPD talks · Canada

-Talk · Aggression and the Nature of Symptoms · Canada
+Talk · Key Principles of Dialectical Behaviour Therapy · Canada

-Talk · Vona du Toit Model of Creative Ability: Assessment & treatment principles · Canada
+Talk · Vona du Toit Model of Creative Ability: Theory and background · Canada

 Uploading a Talk · Canada